cahueya/register_subscribe_sendy/README.md

 The subscription is sent as a POST request after the user goes through the on_user_validate event, after clicking the confirmation E-Mail which simultaneously acts as a Double-Opt-In switch for the list.

 ## Installation
 You must install the composer dependencies before installing this addon.
+Visit https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies to learn more about this.

 ## Community Store
 If you use the Community Store Add-On for your concrete5 project, you can offer billing_first_name and billing_last_name on the registration page and they will be added as "Name" to your Sendy List.